-- the FDA’s classification determination is non-binding and the accuracy of the FDA’s response is highly dependent upon the quality of information provided by the company
+- the FDA’s classification determination is non-binding, and the accuracy of the FDA’s response is highly dependent upon the quality of the information provided by the company

 Applicable International Standards & Special Controls Guidance

-For some products, there are recognized consensus standards (i.e. – ISO Standards) that define the performance requirements for a medical device or a Special Controls document published by the FDA that identifies which performance Standards the FDA requires for a specific product classification.
-In the case of topical adhesives, the FDA has published a Special Controls document.
+For some products, there are recognized consensus standards (i.e., ISO Standards) that define the performance requirements for a medical device or a Special Controls document published by the FDA that identifies which performance Standards the FDA requires for specific product classification.
+In the case of topical adhesives, the FDA has issued a Special Controls document.
 When there is a Special Controls guidance document available (http://bit.ly/FDA-topical-adhesive), the company may submit an Abbreviated 510k instead of a Traditional 510k submission.

-An Abbreviated 510k submission contains summaries of all the testing results required in the Special Controls document or in an ISO Standard recognized by the US FDA.
-Since all the required performance testing presented in an Abbreviated 510k submission is in accordance with a previously accepted standard, the FDA reviewer only has to verify that the performance testing identified in the Special Controls document or the ISO Standard has been completed and acceptance criteria have been met.
-Therefore, the reviewer needs less time, and the FDA performance target for making a decision regarding clearance is 60 days—instead of 90 days.
+An Abbreviated 510k submission contains summaries of all the testing results required in the Special Controls document or an ISO Standard recognized by the US FDA.
+Since all the testing of performance needed to be presented in an Abbreviated 510k submission is in accordance with a previously accepted standard, the FDA reviewer only has to verify that the performance testing identified in the Special Controls document or the ISO Standard has been completed and acceptance criteria have been met.
+Therefore, the reviewer needs less time, and the FDA’s performance target for making a clearance decision is 60 days—instead of 90 days.

 In the Special Controls document, there are several risks and recommended mitigation measures identified: